rossetti/KSLBook/docs/06-Chapter6.md

 ```
 We see that the activation of entity ID_1 occurs at time 0.81, when it then subsequently activates entity ID_2's simple process.
 Entity ID_1 then suspends while entity ID_2 executes its simple process, which completes at time 5.09.
 Then, entity ID_1's process is allowed to complete.
 Thus, we see that it is easy to activate separate processes and to coordinate their completion.

-### Process Interaction
+### Process Interaction {#processinteraction}

-In this final example, we will explore how processes associated with two different entities can interact during their execution by directly suspending and resuming each other.
+In this section, we will explore how processes associated with two (or more) different entities can interact during their execution by directly suspending and resuming each other.
 The previous process constructs are built upon the general lower level functionality of suspending the process and then resuming the process.
 For example, for the wait and signal construct, the entity will wait on a particular signal.
 During the wait, the entity's process is *suspended.*  The signal causes the waiting entities to resume their process from the wait for signal suspension point.
 The KSL implements the previously described suspension functions by using the low-level `suspend()` function.
 Once an entity's process is suspended, it needs to be resumed.
 The entity's `resumeProcess()` function provides this capability.
 The following example illustrates how to facilitate the direct suspension and resumption of processes.

 ***
 ::: {.example #ch6ex7 name="Direct Process Interaction"}